JohnHinsonIII/acw-email-send-www/README.md

-# ACW Email Campaign Manager
+# ACW Atlanta Email Manager

-A complete email management solution with both SMTP (sending) and POP3 (receiving) capabilities, featuring a beautiful web interface for managing all your email communications.
+A complete email management solution for Ascent Counseling & Wellness (ACW Atlanta) with both SMTP (sending) and POP3 (receiving) capabilities, pre-configured for the ACW mail server (acwatl.com).

 ## 📧 Overview

-ACW Email Campaign Manager is a comprehensive dual-protocol email solution that allows you to:
+ACW Atlanta Email Manager is a comprehensive dual-protocol email solution that allows you to:
 - **Send** bulk email campaigns via SMTP
 - **Receive** and manage emails via POP3
 - Manage recipient lists with ease